Table of Contents

 Published April 30, 2026 by Pondero Editorial

-Headlines for April 2026: Cursor is still the right default for most working developers, Claude Code has separated from the pack as the agent-shaped option, and Copilot’s June 1 AI Credits transition is the biggest pricing event of the year.
-The open-source pack (Aider, Continue, Cline) has matured but remains a power-user choice.
-The full ranked list lives in our comprehensive best AI coding tools guide; this is the dated update on what moved.
+Three things define April 2026.
+Cursor is still the right default for most working developers.
+Claude Code has separated from the pack as the agent-shaped option.
+And Copilot's June 1 AI Credits transition is the biggest pricing event of the year.
+The open-source pack (Aider, Continue, Cline) matured but stays a power-user choice.
+The full ranked list lives in our comprehensive best AI coding tools guide.
+This is the dated update on what actually moved.

 What actually changed this period